-The holiday season always seems to come with more: more food, more décor, more busyness, more shopping, more STUFF!
+The holiday season always seems to come with more: more food, more décor, more busyness, more shopping, and more STUFF!
 But it doesn’t have to be that way.
 And it certainly doesn’t have to overwhelm you or leave you feeling stressed and burnt out.
 Today I’m sharing 11 awesome ways to simplify and declutter before the holidays.

 Together, let’s simplify now, so we can all celebrate (and enjoy!) the holiday season more!

 I’ve written before about how to plan for a simpler holiday season.
 You can read more about how to handle the influx of gifts when you’re working to declutter and simplify here.
 You can also read a great post about simplifying the entire holiday season here.
 And you can also check out more ideas to simplify before the holidays here.

 But today, I want to share 11 specific, quick and practical ways to simplify and declutter before the holidays.